-- Translate all foreign currency items into the functional currency.
+- Translate all foreign currency items into Canadian dollars.

 - Record the gains and losses of the translation between currencies.